needlestack/gmc64/README.md

 - **Host a `.d64`** - you can point to an online `d64` as
   well: `editor.html?disk=https://your-host/game.d64` opens the same file picker

-When your game is ready, hit **Export Game** to get a single HTML file that boots straight into your creation, embeddable anywhere.
+When your game is ready, hit **Export Game** to get a single HTML file of your creation.

 ## Sharing your creations